 Using Autopilot, you’re able to automate your most common patient requests.
 This could include, but isn’t limited to, appointment requests, refill requests, and patient check-ins.
 This will allow you to eliminate tasks which previously required manual labor, while still giving your patients excellent quality of care.

 Broadcasts, on the other hand, allow you to send personalized texts to patients en masse.
-For instance, Pediatric Care of Ogden (PCO), uses Broadcasts to send appointment reminders, information confirmations, vaccine and flu shot reminders, and check-up reminders to patients every day.
-Using Broadcasts, they are able to safely and effectively communicate with patients.
+For instance, Pediatric Care of Ogden (PCO), uses Broadcast to send appointment reminders, information confirmations, vaccine and flu shot reminders, and check-up reminders to patients every single day.
+Using Broadcasts, they are able to safely and effectively communicate with their patient population.

 5. Provide high levels of patient support and education

-Deciding to text your patients also allows you to better support your patients as they become educated on their own health status and opportunities for improving their health.
+Deciding to text your patients also allows you to better support your patients as they become educated on their own health status and opportunities for improving their health or engaging in preventative care.
 Rather than handing out paper versions of educational materials, which will probably be lost along the way, you could send that information via text.

 6. Increase compliance and adherence